daattali/beautiful-jekyll/2018_readings.md

 **Rationale:**

 Consequences of dispersal via ocean currents are potentially high variance in reproductive success and a combination of continuous and discrete genetic structure.
-This week we want the RCN to think about how dispersal via ocean currents may affect how we model evolutionary processes (like the coalescent), and potentially come to consensus on how we should describe genetic structure.
+This week we want the RCN to think about how dispersal via ocean currents may affect how we model evolutionary processes (like the coalescent), and potentially come to a consensus on how we should describe genetic structure.

 **Paper 1:**  (Paper and Link)